Quick start

 My second contract

-Here is a more involved example: given a non-negative integer n
+Here is a more involved example: given a non-negative integer n, compute the sum of all integers between 0 and n included.

 pub fn sum_up_to(n: u64) -> u64 {